 What Are The Options to Implement Two Factor Authentication in WordPress?

-As you may know, WordPress plugins can help add almost any sort of functionality in your site.
-And, you can even find plugins that enables you to setup two factor authentication in your website without much hassle.
+As you may know, WordPress plugins can help add almost any sort of functionality to your site.
+And, you can even find plugins that enables you to set up two-factor authentication in your website without much hassle.

 Let’s quickly view some of the best two-factor authentication plugins worth considering:

 Duo Two-Factor Authentication plugin helps add two-factor authentication for your website administrators and/or users in a breeze.
-In order to make this plugin work: you first need to install and activate it on your website, and then download Duo's app on your phone that generate one time passcodes – that is needed to gain access to the website.
+In order to make this plugin work: you first need to install and activate it on your website, and then download Duo’s app on your phone that generates one-time passcodes – that is needed to gain access to the website.

 Last on our list of two-factor authentication plugins is Clef, another great option for implementing an additional layer of security to your site.
 The plugin is based on a unique approach compared to other plugins: it helps ensures strong authentication without having to use any passwords/tokens.
 To use this plugin, just install the Clef mobile app using which you need to sync with the Clef Wave.
 That’ it!
 Now you can sign into any website with just a single click.
 What’s more?
 You can even log out from the site automatically by setting the timer.